teohxuen/website/content/report/final_report.md

 ##### Table 20: Using bQStudio to configure Protection Settings

 Additionally, there is a secondary overvoltage protection chip (BQ294701) monitors cell voltages independently and can also activate the fuse if an overvoltage is detected.
-This act as a fall back if the BQ40Z50 is malfunctioning.
+This act as a fallback if the BQ40Z50 is malfunctioning.

 ### 8.3 PMB PCB Design
  To ensure that the PMB is reliable, good PCB design practices  must be followed to ensure both signal integrity and that the PMB can support the power required.
 The PMB design adheres to recommendations from TI's SLUA660A Advanced Gas Gauge Circuit Design document [5], ensuring proper layout and component interfacing.